matthewbrod01/flix/README.md

 Describe any challenges encountered while building the app:
 Difficulty figuring out how to set up the modal segue, and how to dismiss the modal view.
+App crashes if Superhero movie does not have a trailer link on YouTube.
+How would I fix this?

 ## License